How To Avoid Being An Angry Tow Truck Driver

 But there is something you can control—your emotions.

 To some, that statement may be as foreign as customer service for Tech Support, but it’s true.
 You have complete control over your emotions.
 There’s an ancient Greek philosopher named Epictetus who once said: “It’s not what happens to you…but how you react to what happens that matters.”
-Pretty solid advice from 2000 years ago.
+That is pretty solid advice from 2000 years ago.

 But for this advice to mean anything to you, you must first believe that you have the ability to control your emotions.